blackducksoftware/synopsys-detect/documentation/src/main/markdown/integrations/jenkinsplugin/downloadingandinstalling.md

 * Before moving from the [detect_product_short] Jenkins plugin to the [detect_product_long] Jenkins plugin, you should take note of your existing system configuration and post-build setup.
    * Configuration information can be located under your `JENKINS_HOME` directory.
 * If you are utilizing a [detect_product_short] Post Build Step, before upgrading to the new plugin, make sure to record the current configuration set in the configurable pipelines.
-* If you are using System Configuration and [bd_product_long], before upgrading to the new plugin, make sure to record the current configuration set for the [bd_product_short] URL and token that you have set in Manage Jenkins > Configure System > [detect_product_long] section.
+* For the System Configuration and [bd_product_long], before upgrading to the new plugin, make sure to back up, or record the current configuration set for the [bd_product_short] URL and token that you have set in Manage Jenkins > Configure System > [detect_product_long] section.
 * If you are using Air Gap mode, before upgrading to the new plugin, make sure to save the current tool configuration that you have set in Manage Jenkins > Tools > Detect Air Gap mode.

 ## Updating the [detect_product_long] for Jenkins plugin